javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/02-rest-parameters-spread-operator/article.md

 Now let's say we have an array `[3, 5, 1]`.
 How do we call `Math.max` with it?

-Passing it "as it" won't work, because `Math.max` expects a list of numeric arguments, not a single array:
+Passing it "as is" won't work, because `Math.max` expects a list of numeric arguments, not a single array:

 ```js run
 let arr = [3, 5, 1];